Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Coleman says their Darkroom Technology blocks 90% of sunlight, which is terrific for summer camping.
 You forget how early the sun comes up in the summer until you’re sleeping outside, and I, for one, love to sleep in.

-The downside of the Coleman Darkroom is that it’s a bit on the small side for a four-person tent, and it doesn’t list any fabric specs, which is usually a sign of a lower-quality product.
+The downside of this Coleman cabin tent is that it’s a bit on the small side for a four-person tent, and it doesn’t list any fabric specs, which is usually a sign of a lower-quality product.

 PROS